singledigit/devops-bootcamp/configuration/iam.md

 2. Use *Admin* for the *Group Name*
 3. Click the checkbox next to *AdministratorAccess*
 4. Click the *Create Group* button in the bottom right corner
 5. When you are returned to the *Set Permissions* window, the group *Admin* should already be checked in the *Add User to Group* section.
-If not, than ple
+If not, than please check it.
+6. Click the *Next: Review* button on the bottom left
+7. On the the *Review* page, click *Create User* on the bottom right
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5Mzc3Nzc0ODEsMTc4NzMxMTM1NywxND
-UxOTA4NzI5LDcxODU2ODk5MiwtMTIxMDQzMjgsLTE5Nzk5MTAw
-MzksLTcwMDUzMjg1NSwxOTE0MTg0OTkwLC0xNjQwOTI5MzM0LD
-IxMDc0NTA2NDksMTUwNjU4OTE0N119
+eyJoaXN0b3J5IjpbNDgzODcyMjIyLDE3ODczMTEzNTcsMTQ1MT
+kwODcyOSw3MTg1Njg5OTIsLTEyMTA0MzI4LC0xOTc5OTEwMDM5
+LC03MDA1MzI4NTUsMTkxNDE4NDk5MCwtMTY0MDkyOTMzNCwyMT
+A3NDUwNjQ5LDE1MDY1ODkxNDddfQ==
 -->